-Where and When to Go for MEPS
+Where and When to Go to MEPS Locations

 Your Local Recruiter Will Tell You Which MEPS Location to Visit